 Camping in the mountains of Colorado is sometimes about as far off the grid as one can get.
 Being 15 miles from my questionable (at best) AT&T coverage, I found myself going through technology withdrawal.
-Not because I felt like I had to be online all the time, but because there was interesting stuff happening all around us and there was no way to share that information with the world.
+Not because I felt like I had to be online all the time, but because there was interesting stuff happening all around us and there was no way to share that information with the world — which sounds like I had some kind of complex now that I think about it.
 Without access Twitter or other social networks, I could experience these happenings and try to remember to tell people later, or, more likely the case, forget because something else cool happened later that bumped the previous experience off my radar.

-I was able to take some pictures with my phone, but eventually it ran down, and it wasn’t all that useful in the rain.
+I was able to take some pictures with my phone, but eventually it ran down, and it wasn’t all that useful in the rain anyway.
 Fortunately I had one of my trusty Field Notes Brand memo books and a pencil in my bag, so that became my Twitter for a week.
-One good thing about camping is that there is a lot of down time, so when something worth recording happened, like when the raccoon that broke into one of our containers, I could record it with a quick sketch and come back later when I had time to fill in the details.
+One good thing about camping is that there is a lot of down time, so when something worth recording happened, like when the raccoon that broke into one of our containers, I could record it with a quick sketch and come back later when I had time in between fishing sessions or while waiting for the rain to pass to fill in the details.

 Now that I’m back and plugged in I thought I’d post the sketches.